asha-saini06/java-refresher-notes/Notes.md

 - By abstracting functionality, changes in the implementation do not affect the code that depends on the abstraction.

 The `abstract` keyword is a non-access modifier, used for classes and methods:
-- **Abstract class**: is a restricted class that cannot be used to create objects (to access it, it must be inherited from another class).
+1. **Abstract class**: is a restricted class that cannot be used to create objects (to access it, it must be inherited from another class).
+- A class that is declared with `abstract` keyword, is known as **abstract class** in Java.
+It can have abstract and non-abstract methods (methods with body).
+- It needs to be extended and its method implemented.
+It cannot be instantiated.

-- **Abstract method**: can only be used in an abstract class, and it does not have a body.
+2. **Abstract method**: can only be used in an abstract class, and it does not have a body.
 The body is provided by the subclass (inherited from).
+- A method that is declared as `abstract` and does not have implementation is known as abstract method.
+- Syntax:
+    ```java
+    abstract void methodName(); // no body in abstract method
+    ```

 ### How to Achieve Abstraction in Java?
 Java provides two ways to implement abstraction, which are listed below: